 - Unlike the old Hope credit, which was available only for a student’s first two years of college, the American Opportunity credit can be claimed for up to four years of qualified post-high-school education.

 - You get the maximum credit if you spend at least $4,000 in qualifying expenses, which now include the cost of books as well as tuition and fees.

 More credit for lower- and higher-income taxpayers

-The changes in the Hope credit do not affect the Lifetime Learning credit (which applies to higher education not covered by the American Opportunity credit) for education after the first two or four years, or for classes taken (1) less than half-time or (2) not in pursuit of a degree.
+The changes in the Hope credit do not affect the Lifetime Learning credit, which applies to higher education not covered by the American Opportunity credit, for education after the first two or four years, classes taken less than half-time, or classes not in pursuit of a degree.

 IRS publication 970 has more information about the American Opportunity, Hope and Lifetime Learning tax credits.